bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 (optionally) cache credentials to avoid running the credential helper binary too often.

+Credential helpers cannot rely on `std{in,out,err}` to communicate with the user (i.e., Bazel will not show any output of the credential helper to the user or forward any inputs from the user to the crednetial helper).
+Workflows that require user-interaction (e.g., for 2FA, e.g., with a Yubikey) will need to notify the user about the required interaction through another channel (e.g., using a OS dialog or opening a browser).
+Bazel will, however, print a message with at least the path of the credential helper as part of its normal output whenever running a credential helper (at `INFO` level).

 Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or the name of an executable.
 In case the value is the name